 “The entropy of the whole is not the sum of the entropy of the parts.”

 A common scaling approach is to use Fibonacci numbers as the scaling coefficient.
 This creates a consistent proportional growth rate (about 60%) as the scaling estimator.
 Recall, a Fibonacci sequence rule is to grow by adding the last 2 numbers in a sequence.

-This relates to spirals and other self similar growth phenomena.
-This has very practical applications, for example, to estimate level of effort in systems development.
+This relates to spirals and other self-similar growth phenomena.
+This has very practical applications, for example, to estimate the level of effort in systems development.

-Also, note, Fibonacci numbers are products of Pascal’s Triangle as related to binomial coefficients of binomial expansions.
+Also, note, Fibonacci numbers are products of Pascal’s Triangle is related to binomial coefficients of binomial expansions.
 (See Pascal's Triangle excel file at the bottom of this article)

 “We think of it in terms of concepts that are meaningful for us, that emerge at a certain scale.” - Carlo Rovelli, The Order Of Time

 “The variable 'time' is one of many variables that describe the world.
 It is one of the variables of the gravitational field (chapter 4): at our scale, we do not register quantum fluctuations (chapter 5), hence it is possible to think of spacetime as determined, as Einstein's great mollusk; at our scale, the movements of the mollusk are small and can be overlooked.
 Hence we can think of spacetime as being as rigid as a table.
 This table has dimensions: the one that we call space, and the one along which entropy grows, called time.” - Carlo Rovelli, The Order Of Time

 Example of the 2nd scale of human resilience:

 “The Clintons had power, the Livingstons had numbers, and the Schuylers had Hamilton.”

 - Written by Lomask, Aaron Burr’s biographer and cited in Ron Chernow's biography Alexander Hamilton